Victor Watson (author): Books published

 Watson's main academic publications are After Alice – Exploring Children's Literature, The Prose and the Passion: Children and their Reading, and Voices: Texts, Contexts and Readers all of which Watson co-edited with Eve Bearne and Morag Styles.
 Later came Talking Pictures: Pictorial texts and young readers with Morag Styles; Opening the Nursery Door, with Morag Styles and Mary Hilton, and Where Texts and Children Meet, with Eve Bearne.
 He edited The Cambridge Guide to Children's Books in English, and co-wrote Coming of Age in Children's Literature with Professor Margaret Meek.

 One of his later academic works, Reading Series Fiction: from Arthur Ransome to Gene Kemp, allowed him to focus on the genre of children's books he is most interested in.
 Subsequently, he wrote a series of war stories for eight to thirteen-year-old children, beginning with Paradise Barn, which was shortlisted for the Branford-Boase Award.
 Watson followed this with three sequels.
-The last of these, Everyone a Stranger, won the 2014 East Anglian Children's Book Award.
+The last of these, Everyone a Stranger won the 2014 East Anglian Children's Book Award.
 This quartet was followed by a thriller which was also a war novel, Operation Blackout; although this was last to be published it comes chronologically after Paradise Barn.
 All five remain in print in the UK.

-Watson has been influenced as a writer by the work of Philippa Pearce, Jan Mark and William Mayne.
-He wrote an afterword for a 2014 reissue of Pearce's Tom's Midnight Garden.
+Watson has been influenced as a writer by the work of Jan Mark, William Mayne and Philippa Pearce, indeed in 2008 he gave an inaugural lecture at the first Philippa Pearce Memorial Lecture and wrote an afterword for a 2014 reissue of Pearce's Tom's Midnight Garden.
 At an Oxford Children's Book Group meeting in 2013 he spoke of his belief that series fiction is "a powerful way of fostering a love of independent reading", quoting a small boy as telling him that reading a new book was like entering a room full of strangers, but that series fiction was like "a room full of friends".

 In June 2020 Watson published his first novel for adults "The Cuckoo Season" which is set in East Anglia and London in 1952, and in 2022 the book he edited about Lucy Boston was launched.
+Of his latest novel, Time After Time, he said, "I’ve always been fascinated by the idea of England before it became crowded, when you could walk for days without meeting anyone."